CAD to GIS: Convert Parcel Lines and Text from DGN to Geodatabase

 3. Add File Geodatabase Writer

-Add Esri Geodatabase (File Geodb Open API) Writer, select an output folder to write the .gdb to.
-Name the Feature Class as District select geodb_polygon as the Geometry.
+Add the Esri Geodatabase (File Geodb Open API) Writer, then select an output folder to write the .gdb file to.
+Name the Feature Class as District, select geodb_polygon as the Geometry.

 Part 2b: Parcels - Create Polygons and transfer attributes.